Sign in: Staff/Students

 We’re still live as Dr Amir Khan steps up to the stage to talk about his book, The Doctor Will See You Now: The highs and lows of my life as an NHS GP, and present the winners of the University’s short story competition, ‘The Great Read’.

 Dr Khan is followed by Kate Summerscale, author of The Haunting of Alma Fielding and The Suspicions of My Whicher, to discuss the special skills involved in discovering suspense and mystery hidden in history.

 Clare Mackintosh is then joined by ITV News presenter Ann O’Connor for a conversation about her hard-hitting new thriller, Hostage.
 Our University Chancellor and best-selling author Colm Tóibín will round off Saturday night with a discussion of his new book, The Magician with University Vice-Chancellor, Professor Dame Janet Beer.

 Sunday morning opens with award-winning poet, Mona Arshi at the VG&M discussing her new novel – out in November – and the experience of moving from poetry to prose, after a career in law.

-Novelist, academic and editor Caroline Smailes will then share the stage with BBC Radio Merseyside’s Ngunan Adamu to discuss the experience of seeing her novel The Drowning of Arthur Braxton transformed into a major new film.
+Novelist, editor and University Royal Literary Fund Fellow, Caroline Smailes will then share the stage with BBC Radio Merseyside’s Ngunan Adamu to discuss the experience of seeing her novel The Drowning of Arthur Braxton transformed into a major new film.

 Next, Okechukwu Nzelu, novelist and winner of the Betty Trask Ward for his debut 2020 novel, The Private Joys of Nnenna Maloney, is joined by the University’s Dr Phoenix Alexander to talk about the changes in a writer’s life as a successful career develops.